sophiaIC/HolisticSpecifications/popl2022/response.md

 mention pre and postconditions of methods, but how can I prove pre- and postconditions of methods, if I cannot look at the methods?* **Necessity proofs do not inspect method bodies.
-Necessity does rely on traditional pre- and post- conditions which, as you say, does rely on inspecting code.
-Pre- and post- conditions are an area that is well researched, and thus such specifications can be outsourced to existing logics and tools.
+Necessity does rely on traditional pre- and post- conditions.
+Proving the latter of course  requires inspection of the code.
+What we meant is, that because establishing methods' pre- and post- conditions is a well-searched area, that part can be ``outsourced'' to existing logics and tools.
-In fact Necessity is parametric with such a system, and does not impose further code inspection.**
+In that sense, Necessity is parametric with such a system, and does not impose further code inspection.
+We will clarify in the next version.**

-*253.5: What is an \"unsurprising\" language?* **TooL is a very simple imperative, class based, object oriented language, whose semantics should not surprise anyone.**
+*253.5: What is an \"unsurprising\" language?* **We meant that TooL is a very simple imperative, class based, object oriented language, whose semantics should not surprise anyone.**

 *I263 following: At this point I was wondering, which of Mod1, Mod2, Mod3 is internal, what is external?
 It would be good to refer back to